DamianB-BitFlipper/algo-diploma/README.md

   - An easy interface to develop, maintain and use the DApp

 **This solution is intended for learning purposes only.
 It does not cover error checking and other edge cases therefore, should not be used as a production application.**
+This code is free to be used as outlined in the MIT License.